 Does adding a car to my policy affect my rate?

-Adding an additional vehicle to your policy will likely increase your premium.
+Adding an additional vehicle to your existing auto policy will likely increase your premium.

 Fortunately, most insurance companies provide a multi-car discount which can help offset the cost of adding another vehicle.
 To make sure you are getting the best car insurance rates, shop around for multi-car coverage to compare quotes.